imjoy-team/imjoy-elfinder/README.md

 ## Use it with remote Jupyter notebook server

-If you don't have jupyter notebook, run
+If you don't have jupyter notebook, run:

 ```sh
 pip install -U jupyter